kalngyk/palsgraph/README.md

 Assume that we have a distance matrix of some entities in `distmat`, with the labels of the entities in `labels`. (`labels` is sorted according to the entities' indices in `distmat`.)

-The following constructs a NetworkX graph from `distmat`.
-A label-less graph is generated if `labels=None`.
+The following constructs a NetworkX graph from `distmat` and `labels`.
+A label-less graph is created if `labels=None`.
 Disconnected vertices (vertices that are not connected to any other vertex) will not be shown if `show_singletons=False`.

 ```Python
 import palsgraph